pluralsh/kubernetes-agent/doc/repository_overview.md

 Commands are binaries that this repository produces.
 They are:

-- `kas` is the GitLab Kubernetes Agent Server binary.
+- `kas` is the GitLab Agent Server binary.
-- `agentk` is the GitLab Kubernetes Agent binary.
+- `agentk` is the GitLab Agent binary.
 - `cli` is the quick installation command line tool.

 Each of these directories contain application bootstrap code for: